 This type of nutritious meal plan can prevent a second heart attack by up to 70%.
 “The body’s immune system and ability to repair itself is linked to nutrition, and by improving what you eat, you can encourage greater healing, as well as keep ailments from developing,” Nott says.

 Holistic Nutrition is more than a diet—it’s a way of life.
 Anyone who has gone on a “diet” knows that it works for a little while, but it’s not sustainable.
-“Our Holistic Health Practitioner teaches you a holistic model of health by providing not only dietary guidance but lifestyle suggestions too,” says Neda Smith.
+“Our Functional Nutrition Practitioner teaches you a holistic model of health by providing not only dietary guidance but lifestyle suggestions too,” says Neda Smith.
 Plus, you’ll never have to consult a food pyramid again.

 Dr. Tara Meyerink